 Make a well in the center of the flour and add the eggs.

 The dough is done when “bubbles” begin to form.
-Use a wooden spoon and scoop and pull the dough, If bubbly holes appear, the dough is done.
+After 15 minutes or less of beating, use a wooden spoon and scoop and pull the dough, If bubbly holes appear, the dough is done.
 If not, continue kneading with the mixer for another minute or two, repeating the “test” process.
 See the bubble hole below?

 We’d better check this out again to make sure you know what to look for.